kyokley/build-demo/docs/nix-build.md

 ---

+I :heart: Docker

+Notes:

+This led me to a question

+---

 ## :whale: Docker :whale:
-Is Docker a good platform for creating reproducible builds? <!-- .element: class="fragment" -->
+Is Docker a good platform for creating reproducible builds?

 Notes: